Rovaniemi Travel Guide

 The history of Rovaniemi

-Rovaniemi traces its history back over 8,000 years and was earlier a trading centre for hunters and tradesmen.
-The German soldiers began a systematic destruction of the town in October 1944 also the old Church.
-25,000 people were evacuated from Rovaniemi to Swedish Lapland and south to Finland´s Ostrobothnia province and 90% of Rovaniemi´s buildings were destroyed.
+Rovaniemi traced its history back over 8,000 years and was earlier a trading centre for hunters and merchants.
+The German soldiers began a systematic destruction of the town in October 1944, also the old Church.
+Twenty-five thousand people were evacuated from Rovaniemi to Swedish Lapland and south to Finland's Ostrobothnia province, and 90% of Rovaniemi's buildings have been destroyed.

 Transport to Rovaniemi with flight

-It is easy to find excellent flight connections from Helsinki to Rovaniemi, so within a short time, you can be in the natural element, where you will forget about the busy life, annoying noise and agreements.
+It is easy to find excellent flight connections from Helsinki to Rovaniemi.
+Within a short time, you can be in the natural element, where you will forget about the busy life, annoying noise and agreements.

 We can recommend Finnair - a Finnish company with connections to many countries.

-The company TUI has also flight connections to Rovaniemi from UK and also connections to Kuusamo, Kittila, Ivalo airport in Finnish Lapland.
+The company TUI also has flight connections to Rovaniemi from the UK and connections to Kuusamo, Kittila, Ivalo airport in Finnish Lapland.